ImageMagick v6 Examples --

 Mosaic - Canvas Expanding

-The "-layers mosaic" operator (or its "-mosaic" shortcut) is more like a expanding canvas version of the Flatten Operator.
+The "-layers mosaic" operator (or its "-mosaic" shortcut) is more like an expanding canvas version of the Flatten Operator.
 Rather than only creating an initial canvas based on just the canvas size of the initial image, the Mosaic Operator creates a canvas that is large enough to hold all the images (in the positive direction only).

 For example here I don't even set an appropriate Virtual Canvas, however the "-mosaic" operator will work out how big such a canvas needs to be to hold all the image layers.